joelparkerhenderson/system-quality-attributes/doc/accuracy/index.md

 </span>

+**Define accuracy:** <span data-chatgpt-prompt="define accuracy (computers and software)">Accurate refers to the ability of computers and software systems to produce results that are free from errors or discrepancies and are very close to the true or expected value.
+In other words, accuracy is the degree of conformity of the output of a system to the correct or expected value.
+It is a critical measure of the reliability and effectiveness of computer-based systems, as accurate information is essential for decision-making, analysis, and other important tasks.
+The accuracy of a system depends on various factors, including the precision of the algorithms used, the quality of the data input, and the limitations of the hardware being used.</span>

 ## See Also

 * [Wikipedia: Accuracy](https://wikipedia.org/wiki/Accuracy): In a set of measurements, accuracy is closeness of the measurements to a specific value, while precision is the closeness of the measurements to each other; ISO calls this trueness.

 * [Dictionary: accurate](https://www.dictionary.com/browse/accurate): Free from error or defect; consistent with a standard, rule, or model; precise; exact. careful or meticulous.

-* [OpenAI: accuracy](https:://openai.com): <span data-chatgpt-prompt="define accuracy (computers and software)">Accurate refers to the ability of computers and software systems to produce results that are free from errors or discrepancies and are very close to the true or expected value.
-In other words, accuracy is the degree of conformity of the output of a system to the correct or expected value.
-It is a critical measure of the reliability and effectiveness of computer-based systems, as accurate information is essential for decision-making, analysis, and other important tasks.
-The accuracy of a system depends on various factors, including the precision of the algorithms used, the quality of the data input, and the limitations of the hardware being used.</span>